rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/RBox Refinement.md

 example

-this approach may further generalized by allowing all weakening and checking the global restrictions after replacement in the ontology
+this approach may further generalize by allowing all weakening and checking the global restrictions after replacement in the ontology

 This approach is not further explored in this thesis.